crown-of-napoleon/Florist-Database/README.md

 This project was initiated to modernize and enhance the operations of Anatta Flowers Shop.
 With a focus on improving customer experience, inventory management, and automating supply replenishment, this system has significantly boosted the shop's operational efficiency.

+## Requirements

+For more information about the technical requirements of running this project on your local computer, please refer to [here] (REQUIREMENTS.md).

 ## Installation and Setup

 1. Clone the repository: